Table of Contents

 Seheult explains how the last step of the electron transport chain involves a molecule called cytochrome C oxidase.
-This chemical is stimulated by near infrared light, the invisible light from the sun that makes up about 54% of the sun’s energy.
+This chemical is stimulated by near-infrared light, the invisible light from the sun that makes up about 54% of the sun’s energy.
 When cytochrome C oxidase is stimulated, it encourages the production of melatonin within the mitochondria.

 The melatonin that is created within the mitochondria is different from the melatonin released at night in that it stays within the cells and does not enter the bloodstream.
-It is melatonin in the bloodstream that creates tiredness and encourages sleep; when it remains inside the cells this effect does not occur.
+It is melatonin in the bloodstream that creates tiredness and encourages sleep; when it remains inside the cells, this effect does not occur.

-When melatonin is produced directly within the mitochondria, it is present right at the point where the oxidative stress is occurring, allowing to quickly neutralize this stress before it causes any damage.
-This process is optimized for daytime, when mitochondria are working their hardest and oxidative stress is most likely to occur, Seheult says.
+When melatonin is produced directly within the mitochondria, it is present right at the point where the oxidative stress is occurring, allowing it to quickly neutralize this stress before it causes any damage.
+This process is optimized for daytime when mitochondria are working their hardest and oxidative stress is most likely to occur, Seheult says.

 Factors Affecting Infrared Light from the Sun

 Seheult points out several things that are important to consider when thinking about how infrared light from the sun is absorbed.
-The first thing he highlights is that infrared light is good at penetrating deeply, through outer layers of skin and tissues, and even through clothes.
+The first thing he highlights is that infrared light is good at penetrating deeply through outer layers of skin and tissues and even through clothes.

 The ability of infrared light to penetrate deeply is due to its low frequency, Seheult says.
 He compared this property of infrared light to sound, using the analogy of a car playing loud music.
-Low frequency sounds, like the beat of a bass drum, penetrate far more deeply than the sounds of higher pitches like an air guitar.
-This is why someone in the car next to them will only hear the sound of the drums, which penetrates deeper, and not the higher pitched instruments.
+Low-frequency sounds, like the beat of a bass drum, penetrate far more deeply than the sounds of higher pitches like an air guitar.
+This is why someone in the car next to them will only hear the sound of the drums, which penetrates deeper, and not the higher-pitched instruments.
 Infrared light works the same way, penetrating deeper, while higher-frequency ultraviolet light can be blocked by a thin layer of clothes or sunscreen.

 Seheult explains that there are some things, however, that do tend to block infrared light from penetrating deep into tissues.
 One potential barrier is extra fatty tissues.
 Seheult discusses how obesity can lead to decreased reach of infrared light into the mitochondria of deeper tissues, potentially leading to health problems.